Pluvie/pluvie.github.io/_posts/2019-05-06-a-fresh-start.markdown

 You might say that this is part of planning ahead, and in part it is true.
 Especially in software design, doing things about what you expect your users are going to like is fundamental.

 But in all cases, no matter what, expectations are synonym of limitations.
 In spite of all experience and far-sightedness you may have, the reality is always unpredictable, and therefore, un-*expectable*.
-Relying too much on expectationg, is going to impact heavily on your brain and your overall performance.
-Your ability to keep concentrated and focused will decrease with time, and your brain will suffer caged in endless _what-is-going-to-happen_ loops.
+Relying too much on expectations is going to impact heavily on your brain and your overall performance.
+Your ability to keep concentrated and focused will decrease with time, and your life will suffer caged in endless _what-is-going-to-happen_ loops.

 The antitode thought for expectations are __objectives__.
 Learning, slowly but faithfully, to stop thinking about expectations and instead focusing on your objectives and goals is the key to free yourself from this chain.